 Fans of the neoclassical period will enjoy the Estates Theatre—it somewhat resembles a wedding cake.
 The impressive Municipal House (Obecni Dum) is a great example of an art-nouveau building.
 Prague has received many awards for its post-1989 architecture.
 The Dancing Building, designed to resemble the dancing silhouette of Fred Astaire and Ginger Rogers, is a swaying glass edifice in New Town that epitomizes contemporary design in the capital city.

 If you have time, climb one of the city's many towers (most open their doors and spiraling stairways daily for a nominal fee).
 Good options include the Powder Tower next to the Municipal House and the towers of Charles Bridge.
 Magnificent views are one of Prague's specialties, so don't miss the funicular ride up Petrin Hill in Mala Strana.
 From there you get a panoramic vantage point, but you can just as easily survey the city's gems from Letna Park.

-To get around, use the Prague City Card, available in a two-, three- or four-day option (prices vary accordingly).
+To get around, use the Prague City Card, available in a two-, three- or four-day option.
 The card gets you access to major city sights and museums for free or reduced rates, as well as unlimited use of public transportation.
-You can book online in advance and pick it up from Prague Airport terminals 1 and 2 or Prague Tourist Information (Rytirska 31). http://www.praguecitycard.com.
+You can book online in advance and pick it up from Prague Airport terminals 1 and 2 or Prague Tourist Information (Rytirska 31). https://www.praguecard.com.

 Prague is magical at night.
 Golden lamps flicker along narrow streets, theatrical spotlights glow on castles and bridges, and the notes of saxophones, violins and pianos drift out across the city.
 The taverns of Prague, notably U Fleku, serve the much-loved dark beer of Bohemia that is often brewed on the premises.
 Live music is plentiful, especially jazz.